 The rationale for episcopal polity appears in the origins of Catholicism, and is based on belief that the Holy Spirit-the charism-works through substantive vertical relationships.
 The grace of God proceeds through this love of elder to younger, and this extends across generations, beginning with Jesus giving the keys to Peter.
 In Christianity it is called the apostolic succession.
 The highest value is unity with one's father, the priest.
 The benefit of episcopal polity is its focus on filial piety.
-This reflects the strongest Principle value, the parent-child relationship.35
+This reflects the strongest Principle value, the parent-child relationship.[35]

 Let's talk about that for a moment.
-On the restoration course, Abel and Cain symbolize parent and child, with the proviso that Cain is a disunited child whom Abel has to love into oneness with him/her.
+On the restoration course, Abel and Cain take the positions of parent and child, with the proviso that Cain is a disunited child whom Abel has to love into oneness with him/her.
 Once they achieve oneness, God can accept both Abel and Cain together.
+[36]

 The Unification Church community, in too many instances, did not take Cain and Abel past the "you're a disunited child!" level of relationship.
-Neglected was the precept that the pastor (central figure) and member succeed only together.
+Neglected was the precept that the pastor and member succeed only together.
 To understand this fully, we need to view it from the perspective of three generations in a local church-the pastor, the member and the member's guest.
-The pastor is the parents, the member is Abel and the guest is Cain.
-In this setting, children absolutely need to unite with the parents, and parents to love their children.
-Pastors and members absolutely need to sacrifice and serve their members and guests.
+The pastor is the grandparent, the member is child to the pastor and parent (Abel) to the guest, and the guest is child to the member (Cain).
+It devolves to parent-child love.
+Pastors and members sacrifice and serve their members and guests.

 This is the family-model.
-The task of the parent is to create of their children successful parents.
-The task of the pastor is to create successful Tribal Messiahs.
-It happens in the local church and in the three-generation family.
+The vision of the parents is to turn their children into successful parents.
+The vision of the pastor is to create new pastors (successful Tribal Messiahs).
+The vision of the members is to create new members.
+The local church models on the three-generation family.
 In the church and in the family, three-generational love is truly vertical and is an absolute value.
 If anyone should practice, "honor your father and mother," it is the followers of True Parents.

 But this changes when expanded beyond the three-generation family.
-Authentic love doesn't play well through bureaucracies, bulletins and broadcasts.
+Authentic love doesn't come through bureaucracies, bulletins and broad¬casts.
 Remote control is for a TV, not a teenager.
 Rev. and Mrs. Moon sacrificed intimate family life and extended True Parentship into Kingship through multiple levels for the sake of a global mission, and we understand the suffering this brought upon all parties.
 That mission is completed and we do not need to turn it into a church system.

 We need to go where Rev. Moon started, the local church, teach the Divine Principle and turn charism into care-ism.
 The ethic of filial piety works where there is proximity, constant encounter and accountability, and that's in the local church.
+It makes pastors accountable to their people more than to a bishop or national office.
 In fact, the entire point of the local church is to inculcate authentic love and public accountability-values lost in the episcopal system.
+The congregational polity offers the best environment for vertical relationships.
+After all, "Whoever claims to love God yet hates a brother or sister is a liar.
+For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen."
+(1 John 4:20)